Yakuza 3: Setting

 Compared with the earlier episodes, the Kamurocho area has some minor changes with additional backstreets and landmarks.
 South-East Kabukicho's European medieval castle-shaped karaoke box Royal Castle Bldg. (王城ビル) has been modeled and renamed "Kamuro Castle", and north-west Kamurocho love hotel Hotel Åland has been recreated in Kamurocho hotels quarter as the Hotel Tea Clipper.

 Characters

-Yakuza 3s main characters are Kazuma Kiryu and Haruka Sawamura, with Rikiya Shimabukuro as a supporting character who can accompany Kiryu.
+Yakuza 3s main characters are Kazuma Kiryu (Takaya Kuroda) and Haruka Sawamura (Rie Kugimiya), with Rikiya Shimabukuro (Tatsuya Fujiwara) as a supporting character who can accompany Kiryu.
 Additional castings total up to three hundred and sixty unique characters, appearing in both the main story and over a hundred different sub-scenarios.

 Story

 Unlike previous episodes, the story is not written by Hase Seishu; instead, it was primarily penned by writer Masayoshi Yokoyama.
 Yakuza 3 takes a departure from the first two games with its choice of setting: instead of focusing on the gritty cityscapes of Tokyo and Osaka, it switches gears and sends Kazuma Kiryu to the rural Ryukyu Islands of Okinawa, where he runs the Morning Glory Orphanage ("Sunshine Orphanage" in the English PS3 version) with his adoptive daughter Haruka Sawamura (who calls him "Uncle Kaz").